Buffalo Creek (West Branch Susquehanna River tributary)

 Buffalo Creek is a tributary of the West Branch Susquehanna River in Union County, Pennsylvania, in the United States.
 It is approximately 28.5 mi long and flows through Hartley Township, Lewis Township, West Buffalo Township, Mifflinburg, Buffalo Township, Kelly Township, and Lewisburg.
 Its watershed has an area of 134 sqmi.
 It is in the ridge-and-valley province of the Appalachian Mountains.
 Some streams and parts of streams in the creek's watershed are high-quality cold-water fisheries.
 There are ten types of rock formations and eight types of soil series in the watershed.
 The forests in the Buffalo Creek watershed are mostly deciduous hardwood, hemlock, and pine.

 The waters of Buffalo Creek are slightly acidic, with a pH ranging between 5.0 and 6.7.
 Metals such as magnesium have been observed in the waters.
 Nonmetals in the water include dissolved oxygen, calcium carbonate, suspended solids, and phosphorus.

 The etymology of Buffalo Creek is unknown.
-No buffalo have ever been definitely observed on the creek, although there are rumors about old buffalo wallows.
+No buffalo have ever been definitively observed on the creek, although there are rumors about old buffalo wallows.
 Buffalo Township, Buffalo Valley, and Buffalo Mountain are all named after the creek.
 Historical industries in the watershed included mills and timbering, but livestock raising and agriculture are more common in the 21st century.